Technical Ecstasy

-Technical Ecstasy is the seventh studio album by the English heavy metal band Black Sabbath, produced by guitarist Tony Iommi and released in October 1976 by Warner Bros.
+Technical Ecstasy is the seventh studio album by the English heavy metal band Black Sabbath, produced by guitarist Tony Iommi and released on 25 September 1976 by Warner Bros.
 Records in the United States and Canada and Vertigo Records elsewhere.
-The album received mixed reviews from critics but was a commercial success, peaking at number 13 on the UK Albums Chart and number 51 on the US Billboard 200 Album chart, later being certified Gold by the RIAA in 1997.

 An attempt by the band to experiment and explore other musical territory, Technical Ecstasy features more varied and complex songs than earlier records, with prominent keyboard parts and effects.
 One song, the pop ballad "It's Alright", is sung by drummer Bill Ward, becoming the band's first song not sung by frontman Ozzy Osbourne.

 Composition and recording

 After frustrating legal battles that accompanied the recording of 1975's Sabotage, Sabbath chose Miami's Criteria Studios for the making of Technical Ecstasy, which continued the band's separation from the doom and darkness that had been a trademark of their earlier albums.
 "Some people may have heard the band in 1970", noted Iommi, "and be thinking, 'Oh no, not them again!'
 But if they heard us now, they probably might like us."

 In the July 2001 issue of Guitar World, Dan Epstein wrote, "The sessions proved extremely relaxing for everyone except Iommi, who was left to oversee the production while the others sunned themselves on the beach."
 Iommi explained to the same magazine in 1992, "We recorded the album in Miami, and nobody would take responsibility for the production.
 No one wanted to bring in an outside person for help, and no one wanted the whole band to produce it.
 So they left it all to me!"